Richard Nixon 1972 presidential campaign

 Nixon '72 poster, with text: "The Nation needs coolness more than clarion calls; intelligence more than charisma; a sense of history more than a sense of histrionics."

 The 1972 presidential campaign of Richard Nixon was a successful re-election campaign for President Richard Nixon and Vice President Spiro Agnew.
-They were reelected president and vice president after decisively defeating George McGovern and Sargent Shriver of the Democratic Party.
+They were re-elected president and vice president after decisively defeating George McGovern and Sargent Shriver of the Democratic Party.